Subway Tile: 5 Smart Ways to Add Personality to White Tile

 3. SUBWAY TILES DON’T NEED TO BE PORCELAIN…

 Traditionally, a subway tile would be porcelain or ceramic.
-However, you can get the beauty and timeless nature of a subway tile PATTERN in any number of products such as…
+However, you can get the beauty and timeless nature of a subway tile PATTERN in a variety of products, such as…

 • marble